finnjon/dong2/README.md

 - Get focusing to work with the editor.
 - When uploaded make sure you can't boot from certain routes that won't work.
 - Write a (better) piece on how the authentication works.
 - Put navbar into own component and update username etc if it changes.
-Maybe subscribe.
+Currently data stays on logout!

 ## Development server